drfleming0227/Redfish-Tools/doc-generator/README.md

 > **Note:** Some configuration information, such as URI mappings, can only be defined in the base configuration file and not on the command-line.

 Several flavors of the base configuration file are available.
-Additionally, the base configuration file can embed the content supplement configuration file.
-See [Redfish doc generator: Configuration and supplementary files](README-configuration-files.md).
+Additionally, the base configuration file can embed the content supplement configuration file and supplementary files.
+See [Redfish doc generator: Configuration files](README-configuration-files.md "README-configuration-files.md") and [Redfish doc generator: Supplementary files](README-supplementary-files.md "README-supplementary-files.md").

 ## Output modes and output formats